amazing-jay/active_webhook/README.md

 ### Options

-The `trigger` method also accepts any number of optional kwarg arguments, some of which have special meaning:
+The `trigger` method accepts any number of optional kwarg arguments, some of which have special meaning:

 - `version` is a string that scopes delivery of Topics by version (if omitted, all topics with matching key will be triggered during the queuing phase).
 - `format_first` is a boolean that overrides the default configuration value during the queueing phase.